 Johannes joined the band a few years ago during his time living in Washington DC.
 His musical virtuosity is only surpassed by his boundless enthusiasm for music and his love of comfortable pants.
 Johannes fully inhabits every song that he plays, and we feel so lucky to have him.
 He's back in Denmark now, but he's still collaborating on recordings, and he's promised to be back here in DC for gigs occasionally.
 He left a keyboard at Lou's house, so he'll be ready to play at a moment's notice.
 Johannes is hard at work trying to arrange a tour of Denmark for Band Brulee.
 Although we believe Johannes was put on this planet to play music, he is more widely known for his talents as a journalist and anchor man in Denmark, where he has been on the cover of countless magazines.
 You can learn more about Johannes on his Wikipedia page...if you can read Danish.

 On our first CD, we were joined by saxophone powerhouse Tom Anderson, and Tom still joins us occasionally.
 Other recent guest stars include the great David Klein (who can be heard at Tryst in Adams Morgan on Thursday nights) on alto sax, Sajjad Khan on incredibly smooth and shredding lead guitar, Michael Sevener (who, like many members of this band, just moved to Europe - Northern Spain) on harmonica, and Miles Spicer as guest bluesmaster.
-Most recently, we've been joined by the amazingly skilled and entertaining Justine Miller on trumpet and backing vocals, and we hope to see lots more of her in the future.
+Most recently, we've been joined by the amazingly entertaining Justine Miller on trumpet and backing vocals.

 And we shouldn't forget the great Mike Monseur at Bias Studios who has a great affinity for this music and works tirelessly to bring out our best whenever we can get our calendars organized for a little studio time.
 And we're always thankful to Mike Harvey at Actiondale who got us started with our recordings.
 We hope to work with him again sometime.